AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage-aws-s3.md

 ## Configure Nginx

-Nginx requires an additional configuration to perform Authentication with the `proxy_pass` directive.
+Nginx requires additional configuration to perform Authentication with the `proxy_pass` directive.
 Add the following proxy information to the `nginx.conf` file:

 >nginx.conf